 From Hamilton we continue to the thermal wonderland of Rotorua, 'the Sulphur City'.
 Rotorua has the most energetic thermal activity in the country with bubbling mud pools, gushing geysers, beautiful coloured hot springs and terrace formations created by mineral water.
 Rotorua also has a large Māori population, whose cultural activities are interesting and accessible, as we discover this evening on a visit to Tamaki Māori Village.
 Here, we experience the warmth of the Maori people during an evening of ceremonial rituals, powerful cultural performance, storytelling and hāngī feasting.

-Our first visit this morning is to Te Puia, a centre of Māori culture and geothermal activity, where we pay a visit to the New Zealand Maori Arts and Crafts Institute (NZMACI), and Whakarewarewa Thermal Valley, home to the famous Pōhutu Geyser.
+This morning after breakfast we visit Te Puia, a centre of Māori culture and geothermal activity, where we pay a visit to the New Zealand Maori Arts and Crafts Institute (NZMACI), and Whakarewarewa Thermal Valley, home to the famous Pōhutu Geyser.

 Dinner is included at our hotel's restaurant this evening.